mavost/docuserver/aws.md

 AWS Migration Hub does not perform migrations as it is meant to provide a single place to view and track existing and new migration efforts between other AWS services.

-#### AWS Wavelength

-You work for a mobile telecommunications company that is looking to partner with a popular electric car company.
-The partnership will allow people to design applications for their vehicles that will use a 5G network connectivity to store vehicle location information, temperature status, and other diagnostic data on the AWS Cloud; however, it will cache the information at an edge location provided by the cellular company first, so as to maximize efficiency.
-Which AWS service could you use to create this?
-AWS Wavelength embeds AWS compute and storage services within 5G networks and would be the best service to use in this scenario, i.e., ultra-low latency using 5G to AWS resources.

 #### AWS RDS

 Workhorse for OLTP and supports SQL Server, MySQL, MariaDB, PostgreSQL, Oracle on top of Aurora